Gucciardo Family Law

 That’s one reason why the Michigan Child Custody Act allows for the appointment of a children’s rights attorney — technically called a lawyer-guardian ad litem — to serve as an independent representative of the child’s best interests in a difficult divorce case.
 Unfortunately, because the Act merely allows for such an appointment and does not require it, the vast majority of children whose futures are being decided by divorce or other custody-related cases go entirely without representation.

-Gucciardo Family Law finds this wholly inadequate, and we invite any parent who is concerned that their child(ren)’s voice is not being heard by the court to address their judge.
+The Gucciardo Family Law finds this wholly inadequate, and we invite any parent who is concerned that their child(ren)’s voice is not being heard by the court to address their judge.
 Request the appointment of a children’s rights attorney for your child(ren), to ensure that there is a competent, legally-minded adult present at all discussions whose full focus is on their needs, questions, opinions, and well-being.
-It’s the best that Michigan law allows for, but it’s a pretty good ‘best,’ as long as you can get a firm like Gucciardo Family Law involved early and actively.
+It’s the best that Michigan law allows for, but it’s a pretty good ‘best,’ as long as you can get a firm like The Gucciardo Family Law involved early and actively.